PSANZ David Henderson-Smart Scholarship

 It is anticipated that winners will be invited to present at a subsequent PSANZ annual congress, following completion of the award, although this may depend on program availability and is not guaranteed.

-- Preference will be given to active members who regularly participate in PSANZ activities (e.g. presentations at the PSANZ Congress). • A demonstrated commitment to perinatology.
+- Preference will be given to active members who regularly participate in PSANZ activities (e.g. presentations at the PSANZ Congress)

-- Beginning a research career (In keeping with the eligibility Criteria for a PSANZ Early Researcher Career (ERC)).
+- Beginning a research career (in keeping with the Eligibility Criteria for a PSANZ Early Career Researcher Career (ECR))

 Eligibility by category

-ERC Basic Science - Enrolled (full or part time) in a post-graduate research degree (Masters or PhD) or within 5 years award of a Bachelor/Honours degree or 2 years of a postgraduate degree (e.g. Masters or PhD);
+ECR Discovery Science - Enrolled (full or part-time) in a post-graduate research degree (Masters or PhD) or within 5 years award of a Bachelor/Honours degree or 2 years of a postgraduate degree (e.g. Masters or PhD);

-ERC Nursing/Midwifery - Enrolled (full or part time) in a post-graduate research degree (Masters or PhD) or within 5 years of a postgraduate degree; OR Actively involved in research (1st author for presentation of research findings at scientific meetings) for less than 5 years;
+ECR Nursing/Midwifery - Enrolled (full or part-time) in a post-graduate research degree (Masters or PhD) or within 5 years of a postgraduate degree; OR Actively involved in research (1st author for the presentation of research findings at scientific meetings) for less than 5 years;

-*For clinicians enrolled in a higher degree (Masters or PhD), ERC status will include those within 3 years of completion of a clinical training programme.
+ECR Medicine - Enrolled in a higher degree (Masters or PhD) and within 5 years of completion of a clinical training programme.

-ERC Other - Enrolled (full or part time) in a post-graduate degree (Masters or PhD) or within 5 years of a postgraduate research degree;
+ECR Allied Health and Other Disciplines (e.g. ethics, pathology, epidemiology, public health, social work, counselling, biomedical engineering) - Enrolled (full or part-time) in a post-graduate degree (Masters or PhD) or within 5 years of a postgraduate research degree;

-Actively involved in research (1st author for presentation of research findings at scientific meetings) for less than 5 years.
+Actively involved in research (1st author for the presentation of research findings at scientific meetings) for less than 5 years;

 A full application will be comprised of the following documents.